pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 From the above characteristics, we can see some functional restrictions as follows:

-- The upstream sharded table must execute the same DDL (“same” meaning they are the same after transformation by table router) in the same sequence.
+- The upstream sharded table must execute the same DDL ("same" meaning they are the same after transformation by table router) in the same sequence.
 For example, in Table 1, Row a is added before Row b while in Table 2, Row b is added before Row a.
 The different sequences are not allowed for DDL execution.
 - Within a logical group, all upstream sharded tables that correspond to DM-workers should execute DDL.
 For example, when the upstream sharded table that corresponds to DM-worker-2 does not execute DDL, the other DM-workers that have already executed DDL will pause the replication and wait for DM-worker-2 to receive DDL from its corresponding upstream.
 - Latency will increase during the data replication due to the waiting.
 - When the incremental replication begins, all upstream sharded tables must be consistent in structure.
 Only this will ensure that DML from different tables can be replicated to an established structure in downstream and that the DDL of the subsequent sharded tables can be correctly matched and replicated.

 In the example above, there is only one sharded table to be merged in the upstream MySQL instance that corresponds to each DM-worker.
 But in actual scenarios, there may be multiple sharded tables to be merged in a MySQL instance, and one such scenario is where we introduce table router and column mapping in the above section.
 With this scenario, the replication of sharding DDL becomes more complex.
 Assume that in a MySQL instance there are 2 tables to be merged, `table_1` and `table_2`.
-See the following figure：
+See the following figure:

 ![Two tables to be merged](media/two-tables-to-be-merged.png)